frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

 Our Lord\'s heart was willing to be on the Cross.
 It\'s through His heart that He gave us the meaning of love.
 God was willing to be on the Cross.
-He was willing to allow His heart to be pierced by a lance: "One of the soldiers pierced His side with a spear, and immediately there came out blood and water" (John 19:34).
+He was willing to allow His heart to be pierced by a lance: "One of the soldiers pierced his side with a \[spear\], and immediately there came out blood and water" (John 19:34).

-Pope Pius XII liked to call this a fountain of life, the fountain of the sacramental life of the Church.
+Pope Pius XII liked to call this a "fountain of life, the fountain of the sacramental life of the Church" (*cf*.
+Pope Pius XII, Encyclical, *Haurietis aquas*, Points 1,4, May 15, 1956).

-Something flows from the heart of Christ into our heart and gives rise to new life.
+Something flows from the Heart of Christ into our heart and gives rise to new life.
 That\'s what our interior life, our spiritual life, is all about.

 In the Preface of the Sacred Heart we say, "Joyfully will I draw water in joy from the wells of salvation" (Isa.
 12:3).
-We come to the Blessed Sacrament, or to the Cross, precisely to draw water in joy from the wells of salvation.
+We come to the Blessed Sacrament or to the Cross precisely to draw water in joy from the wells of salvation.

 When St. Josemaría was founding the Women of the Prelature, it was to that Heart that he went many times for strength, for courage, for faith, for meaning, for purpose.

-We can look to those hearts---the heart of Christ and the heart of Mary---and see how the heart is like a symbol of the inner mystery of man.
+We can look to those hearts---the Heart of Christ and the heart of Mary---and see how the heart is like a symbol of the inner mystery of man.
 John Paul II says through the heart we reach that inner mystery.

-Sometimes we talk about the heart as being the center of the life of a person.
+Sometimes we talk about the heart as being "the center of the life of a person" (Henri J. M. Nouwen, *Life of the Beloved*).

 In ancient Rome they taught that the kidneys were the center of the emotions of the human person, so two lovebirds on February the 14th in